shushcat/cs586-group_project/README.md

 ### Retrieving the complete dataset

-I've decided not to use the entire dataset; all we need is the institution-level data.
+We decided not to use the entire dataset; all we need is the institution-level data.

 ```sh
 mkdir college_scorecard